-In 1982, the PSOE gained a majority in Parliament and Mr. Gonzalez was elected President of the Government.
-One of Gonzalez’ most important achievements while in office was the entrance of Spain into the European Union in 1986.
+In 1978, he was also elected Vice-President of the Socialist International, a position he held until 1999.
+In 1982, the PSOE gained a solid majority in Parliament and González was elected President of the Government.
+One of Gonzalez’s most important achievements was securing the entrance of Spain into the European Union in 1986.

 González has been awarded numerous national and international prizes, among them the Charlemagne Prize, the Collar of the Order of Isabel the Catholic and the Great Cross of Gold from the Republic of Austria and has written three books: El Socialismo (1997), El futuro no es lo que era (2001), and Memorias del futuro (2003).

 Mr González remains very active in the global arena.
 In 1998, he was Special Representative of the EU to Yugoslavia and chaired the World Progressive Commission of the Socialist International.
 Mr Gonzalez helped as mediator in the peace negotiations between Colombia and the FARC guerilla.In 2013, he founded and became the Chairman of the Fundación Felipe González, an NGO to offer answers to the political and social challenges of the 21st century; introduce citizens to the importance of the Spanish democratic transition; and favor a greater knowledge of global politics.